MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Multi-Warping GAN

 \subsubsection{Geometric Network}

 Geometric exaggeration is an essential feature of caricatures.
 There are two aspects to consider when modeling caricature exaggerations.
 One is that exaggerations usually emphasize the subject's characteristics.
 The other is that they also reflect the skills and preference of the artists.
 Therefore, in caricature generation, it is natural to model geometric exaggeration based on both the input photo and an independent exaggeration style.
 By changing the exaggeration style, we can mimic different artists to generate caricatures that have different shape exaggerations for a given input photo.
-In our design, we build a latent code space on landmarks (landmark transformation latent code space) to represent the different exaggeration styles from artists, and use the content code to represent the input photo.
-The geometric network is designed and trained to learn the mapping from a combination of a code in the landmark transformation latent space and a content code to a landmark displacement map which defines the geometric deformation between the input photo and the caricature to be generated.
-The output landmark displacements thus capture both the input subject's characteristics and a specific geometric exaggeration style.
-Then geometric exaggeration is finally achieved by warping the input photo according to the learned landmark displacements~\cite{warping}.
+It is straightforward to use a random latent code to model this independent exaggeration style.
+However, this idea suffers from some problems: 1) a random latent code may be ignored while training the model to generate realistic caricatures and 2) it is hard to ensure that a random latent code leads to meaningful exaggeration.
+Thus, we design our geometric network to learn a bidirectional mapping between an exaggeration latent code space and the face landmarks.